debjazkb297/os2borgerpc-kiosk-rpi-image/README.md

 6. Run `sudo os2borgerpc_kiosk_setup`

 ## Cloning your RPI ##
 After step 5 - before you run `sudo os2borgerpc_kiosk_setup` - is a good time to clone your RPI.
 The result is a generic OS2BorgerPC RPI image.
 This image can be applied to new SD-cards using the Raspberry PI Imager software.
-In this way you can quickly configure multiple OS2BorgerPC Kiosk RPIs.
+In this way you can quickly make more OS2BorgerPC Kiosk RPIs.

-## This happens on first boot ##
-This happens automatically on first boot.
-The RPI must have network connection.
-- Creates superuser
-- Changes the hostname to os2borgerPC
-- Danish keyboard and timezone
-- Installs the os2borgerpc client
-- HDMI setup